WPA consultation on Implementing Alternatives to Coercion: A Key Component of Improving Mental Health Care

 The survey is designed to spark conversations within WPA Member Societies and Associations.
-We ask that you discuss the questions asked here with as broad a range of your membership base as possible.
+It will be open for several months to allow the questions asked here to be discussed with as broad a range of your membership base as possible.

-Some Member Societies and Associations may wish to form an Alternatives to Coercion leadership group to expedite discussion and action.
-Such a group could lead reflection and response to this survey, as well as establishing a point of contact between the WPA Working Group and people in your country who are working for change.
+Member Societies and Associations are encouraged to form an Alternatives to Coercion leadership group to expedite discussion and action.
+Such a group could lead reflection and response to this survey, as well as establish a point of contact between the WPA Working Group and people in your country/region who are working for change.

 Completing this survey

 Download the full Position Statement and Call to Action here.

 Download the printable version of this survey here.

 Discuss with as many members of your Society or Association as possible.

 Complete this online survey form with a single response that reflects the information and ideas your Society/Association has gathered.